foundersandcoders/Node-Intro-Workshop/NOTES.md

 This workshop was prepared to run the first day of node week in the Founders & Coders javascript bootcamp.

-I wanted to write up some post-delivery notes aimed at anyone who wanted to review this when preparing to teach this same week in the curriculum.
+I wanted to write up some post-delivery notes to review when preparing to teach again.

 The general format for the day was as follows: